johnste/finicky/README.md

 2. Create a file called `.finicky.js` with configuration ([examples](#example-configuration)) in your home directory.
 3. Start Finicky.
 Please allow it to be set as the default browser.
 4. And you're done.
-All http and https links clicked that would have opened your default browser are now first handled by Finicky.
+All links clicked that would have opened your browser are now first handled by Finicky.

 ## Example configuration